KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 4. Issue: The license in the package.json (ISC) doesn't match the license file (MIT).
 5. No image found.
 6. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+7. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-7. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+8. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-8. Recommendation: No ESLint configuration was found.
+9. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Growatt-Stats by mumblebaj](https://github.com/mumblebaj/MMM-Growatt-Stats)